archonology/Knowledge-Test/README.md

-# 04 Web APIs: Code Quiz
-by Reed Meher, U of MN Coding Bootcamp, 2022.
+Code Quiz | for Weekly Challenge 4 by Reed Meher, U of MN Coding Bootcamp, 2022.

 ## Project Summary